skanthv/OSandNetworks1/basics_readme.md

 - event loop then schedules other tasks to run. while that task is waiting to complete.
 - once that task si complete, then event loop lets it resume operation
 - so when a function  is awaiting , other tasks can run , so it exhibits non-blocking I/O behavior
+- In this case, it shows concurrency type of behavior, by being cooperative.. but the concurrency type of behavior is on a single thread ..

 # within the computer - process, threads - pipes
 a process will have memory allocated to it